Ai in retail banking

 Big players are getting ahead of the race to adopt AI.
 Of all the large banks in the Americas and Europe, Capital One has come out as the most prepared to embrace artificial intelligence, receiving a readiness index score of 90.91.
 This was based on several criteria, including dealmaking activity, product launches, and key people.

-But no matter the size of your own organization, you need to catch up or lose to your competitors.
+But no matter the size of your organization, you need to catch up or lose to the competitors.
 Working with the right development team will help you get past the challenges while embracing the growth opportunities.

 Build your AI capabilities with Neontri

-As financial services continue to evolve, embracing AI is essential for companies that want to stay on top of the game.
-However, many companies lack the internal expertise to implement AI solutions effectively.
+As financial services continue to evolve, embracing artificial intelligence is essential for companies that want to stay on top of the game.
+However, many companies lack the internal expertise to implement such solutions effectively.
 Therefore, partnering with a reliable development team is essential to capturing the full value of this technology.

 Final thoughts